Research / Teaching Area

 Recent Conference Papers include:

-“You Ruined Regular Porn For Me: The East Van Porn Collective and Negotiating Masculinities in Pornography”.
-Millennial Masculinities: Queer, Pimp Daddies and Lumbersexuals, Massey University, Wellington, News Zealand, 2019.
+“You Ruined Regular Porn for Me: The East Van Porn Collective and Negotiating Masculinities in Pornography”.
+Millennial Masculinities: Queer, Pimp Daddies and Lumbersexuals, Massey University, Wellington, New Zealand, 2019.

 “The Coming Storm: Middle-Class Violence and The Prediction of Theresa May’s Jams in J.G.’s Ballard’s Millennium People.”
 Utopian Studies Conference.
 The University of California, Berkeley, America, 2018.

 This course will aim to explore how different academic disciplines engage with the concept of nostalgia.
 Nostalgia is a word, or more usually a feeling, that most people have used or felt; however, very few understand its constant presence in everyday life.
-We will study nostalgia from its earliest appearance in academia as a form of mental illness in the seventeenth century and follow its growing influence over, and manipulation of, contemporary ideas of national identity, consumerism, class, lifestyle choices and the environment.
-Through the study of academic journal articles from a variety of fields (psychology, sociology, marketing, political scienceand media) we will examine the research techniques used by different disciplines to study such an esoteric concept.
+We will study nostalgia from its earliest appearance in academia as a form of mental illness in the seventeenth century and follow its growing influence over, and manipulation of, contemporary ideas of national identity, consumerism, class, social media and the environment.
+We will attempt to understand how the politics of memory, belonging and collective remembrance reflect and inform current political discourse.